Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

 # ... create a UI to rebind input in my game?

 Create a UI with a button to trigger rebinding.
-If the user clicks the button to bind a control to an action, use the `InputAction.PerformInteractiveRebinding` to handle the rebinding:
+If the user clicks the button to bind a control to an action, use [`InputAction.PerformInteractiveRebinding`](../api/UnityEngine.InputSystem.InputActionRebindingExtensions.html#UnityEngine_InputSystem_InputActionRebindingExtensions_PerformInteractiveRebinding_UnityEngine_InputSystem_InputAction_) to handle the rebinding:

 ```C#
 	void RemapButtonClicked(InputAction actionToRebind)